repology/repology-rules/README.md

 - { name: git, verge: "2.16", ...}
 ```

-Be careful when using this with regard to prerelease versions:
+Be careful when using this with regard to pre-release versions:
 `1.0beta1` is lesser than `1.0`, so it won't match `verge: 1.0`.
 You may use **verpat** instead.